Tim Anderson Player Props: White Sox vs. Pirates

 Tim Anderson At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 30th, his on-base percentage ranks 55th, and he is 85th in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 31st, his on-base percentage ranks 61st, and he is 79th in the league in slugging.

-- Anderson has picked up a hit in six of eight games this year, with multiple hits four times.
+- Anderson has picked up a hit in 77.8% of his nine games this year, with at least two hits in 55.6% of those games.

-- He has not hit a home run in his eight games this year.

-- Anderson has driven in a run in two games this year, with multiple runs batted in once.
+- Anderson has driven in a run in three games this season (33.3%), including one multiple-RBI game.

-- In four of eight games this season, he has scored, including multiple runs once.
+- In five games this season (55.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.